 This granola is my mom’s recipe and, so far, my favorite one ever.
 I think the secret of it being so good is that there are so many flavorful ingredients in it.
 Once in a while, she buys nuts and dried fruits in bulk and makes this granola especially for me and Erez.
 She brings us 3 large jars and we finish it in no time.
 We use it in muesli, granola parfaits, and breakfast smoothies, but mostly Erez nibbles it non-stop.
 I can find small granola pieces all over the house, like there’s a messy mouse wondering around.

 Granola is really about personal taste.
 You could omit most of the ingredients (except for the oats and sweetener) or replace them with others that you like better, and it would still turn out wonderful.
 Dried fruit, nuts, seeds – anything you like can go in.
 Many granola recipes I have contain only a few ingredients that go well together, but in this granola, you basically add everything you like.

 My friend was here the other day, tasting some of this granola, and she immediately took a photo of the recipe mom attached to it.
 She said she couldn’t believe granola could be that good, and that her mom’s granola doesn’t come anywhere close to this one.
-For that reason, I kept my friend’s name out this time. 😉
+I promised her that I wouldn’t tell her.

 - 3 cups old-fashioned oats